-SUB-OBJECTIVE 6: TO ESTIMATE PREY ABUNDANCE USING JARPN II DATA, COMPLEMENTED WITH INFORMATION AVAILABLE FROM OTHER SOURCES.
+SUB-OBJECTIVE 6: TO ESTIMATE PREY ABUNDANCE USING JARPN II DATA, COMPLEMENTED WITH INFORMATION AVAILABLE FROM OTHER SOURCES

 Murase et al. (2012) [SC/F16/JR18] examined basin-scale distribution pattern and biomass estimation of Japanese anchovy in the western North Pacific using a quantitative echosounder.
 This was the first attempt at such a study in this region.
 Data were collected in summer from 2004 to 2007.
-The biomass was estimated using data collected at 38 kHz.
+The biomass was estimated using data collected at 38kHz.
 Species compositions in the backscatterings from pelagic fish were assigned based on the results of trawl hauls taking account of sea surface temperature (SST).
-Japanese anchovy tended to be high density to the west of 153°E and were distributed in an SST range of 9-24 °C. Although the temporal and spatial coverage of the survey differed each year, at least 1.5-3.4 million tons of Japanese anchovy were present in the survey area between 2004 and 2007.
+Japanese anchovy tended to be high density to the west of 153°E and were distributed in an SST range of 9-24°C. Although the temporal and spatial coverage of the survey differed each year, at least 1.5-3.4 million tons of Japanese anchovy were present in the survey area between 2004 and 2007.
 To take account of the spatial coverage of the survey each year, the most reliable biomass estimate for this region in the time period was 3.4 million tons (coefficient of variation 0.22).

 SC/F16/JR19 examined estimation of prey species biomass based on 2008 and 2009 JARPN II acoustic surveys around the Sanriku region.
 The survey was conducted concurrently with a sampling survey of common minke whales.
 Five stratified blocks were surveyed.
 Zigzag track lines were set in the blocks.
 A trawler type RV, Takuyo-maru, conducted the survey.
 Acoustic data were recorded continuously along track lines by a quantitative echo sounder.
 Samplings using a midwater trawl net were conducted to identify species and size compositions of acoustic backscatterings.
 Vertical oceanographic conditions were recorded by using a CTD.
 Surface oceanographic conditions were recorded continuously along track lines.
-The total biomass estimation of sand lance adult were 8,076t, sand lance juvenile were 1,237t, Japanese anchovy were 0.18t in block B and C in 2009.
-The total biomass estimation of sand lance adult were 2,512t, sand lance juvenile were 315t, Japanese anchovy abundance with just two surveys conducted in small areas.
-However sand lance and Japanese anchovy estimates were used to compare sand lance and Japanese anchovy consumption by large whales and as input data for the development of ecosystem models for this area.
+The total biomass estimation of sand lance adult were 8,076t, sand lance juvenile were 1,237t, Japanese anchovy were 0.18t in block B and C in 2008.
+The total biomass estimation of sand lance adult were 2,512t, sand lance juvenile were 315t, Japanese anchovy were 0.64t in block B and C in 2009, respectively.
+It was not possible to evaluate any trend in sand